 As each person reviews documents within their ERP, CRM, ECM or other application, a signature can be applied using ADSS Server and Go>Sign Applet.
-Note viewing of document can also be performed by Go>Sign Professional Applet – this presents a flat PDF image of the document, so that all the details can be reviewed before signing.
+Note: viewing a document can also be performed by Go>Sign Desktop – this presents a flat PDF image of the document, so that all the details can be reviewed before signing.

 SigningHub.com is our public cloud-hosted instance of the SigningHub product.
 The product can be licensed for in-house or private cloud service also.
 For full details of this cloud-signing service visit SigningHub.com.
 Note SigningHub can cater for both server-side signing, local client-side signing (SSCD) or mobile signing.
-SigningHub provides ability to workflow the document to multiple users for sign-off purposes and track the document status.
-Signer’s are notified via email alerts.
-SigningHub service can be easily integrated within any web application using iFrames.
+SigningHub provides the ability to workflow the document to multiple users for sign-off purposes and to track the document status.
+Signers are notified via email alerts.
+SigningHub can be easily integrated within any web application using iFrames.

-User keys on the desktop – accessed by ADSS Go>Sign (Applet or .Net)
+User keys on the desktop – accessed by ADSS Go>Sign Desktop

 Ascertia’s products offer the widest support for digital signature formats and standards and the greatest flexibility in how to implement these.
 The products support PDF, XML, PKCS#7, CMS, S/MIME and PKCS#1 signatures as required to sign business documents.
 German and other country qualified certificates can be used to provide advanced electronic signatures.

 Ascertia is a clear leader in creating long-term signatures – these can be verified many years in the future, an essential requirement for most government related data.
-ADSS Server supports all the ETSI XAdES and CAdES as well as latest PAdES (PDF format) profiles.
+ADSS Server supports ETSI XAdES and CAdES as well as the latest PAdES (PDF format) profiles.

 Many organisations feel uncomfortable about performing corporate (or department) signatures using keys held on the server and not under the control of a particular individual employee.
 To relieve this concern Ascertia has implemented its unique authorising mechanism for server-side signatures which allows one or more authorisers to apply a personal signature to a document which is verified first by ADSS Server before applying a corporate signature.
 For further details see this white paper.